lizazp92/Productly-figma-lesson8/README.md

 # Productly-figma-lesson8

-I will try to convert figma file to html and css with god's help
+An attempt to convert a figma file to html and css.